Information / Resources / PressPress RoomBernstein Family

 Jamie is the co-director of a film documentary, Crescendo: the Power of Music -- which focuses on children in struggling urban communities who participate in youth orchestra programs for social transformation inspired by Venezuela’s groundbreaking El Sistema movement.
 The film has won numerous prizes on the festival circuit, and is now viewable on Netflix.
 More about Crescendo: the Power of Music can be found at http://www.crescendofilmdoc.com

 Jamie has also directed her father’s chamber opera, Trouble in Tahiti, in various locations around the country, including the Moab Music Festival and Festival del Sole in Napa, CA.

-Jamie is currently at work on a memoir, title to be announced, which will be published by HarperCollins in the spring of 2018, when her father’s centennial celebrations will be well under way around the world.
+Jamie has written a memoir, Famous Father Girl, which will be published by HarperCollins on June 12, 2018.
 Jamie and her siblings, Alexander and Nina, will be racking up unprecedented mileage points!